“Would you like to meet me for coffee this week?”

-The name garnet comes from the Latin word garanatus which means “seed-like” in reference to a pomegranate, or Punica granatum.
+The name garnet comes from the Latin word garanatus which means “seed-like.”
 Garnets look much like the red seeds you find inside of a pomegranate.

 When used in making jewelry, garnets are traditionally arranged close together, resembling what you see when you break open a pomegranate.
-This beautiful Bohemian garnet pin from the Victorian era (the late 1800s) which I repurposed into a ring (it was a keeper) is a perfect example:The Health Benefits of Pomegranate Seeds
+This beautiful Bohemian garnet pin from the Victorian era (the late 1800s) which I repurposed into a ring is a perfect example:The Health Benefits of Pomegranate Seeds

-The juicy, tart seeds of a pomegranate are considered a “superfood” meaning they have numerous health benefits due to being nutrient-dense and rich in antioxidants.
+The juicy, tart seeds of a pomegranate are considered a “superfood” meaning they have numerous health benefits because they are nutrient-dense and rich in antioxidants.

 According to the research…

-- The antioxidants in pomegranate seeds act as anti-inflammatory agents in the body, helping to reduce joint pain and decrease inflammation in those who suffer from arthritis.
+- They decrease inflammation.
+The antioxidants in pomegranate seeds act as anti-inflammatory agents in the body, helping to reduce joint pain in those who suffer from arthritis.
 They also benefit the heart by lowering blood pressure and improving blood flow in the arteries by slowing and even reversing the growth of plaque formation.

-- Pomegranate seeds are a potent cancer-fighting food with multiple studies showing that pomegranate extracts inhibit the rapid reproduction of breast cancer cells by inducing cell death.
+- They fight cancer.
+Pomegranate seeds are a potent cancer-fighting food with multiple studies showing that pomegranate extracts inhibit the rapid reproduction of breast cancer cells by inducing cell death.

-- A study of elderly people who drank pomegranate juice (made from pomegranate seeds) had significantly improved verbal and visual memory by increasing blood flow to critical regions of the brain.
+- They improve memory.
+A study of elderly people who drank pomegranate juice (made from pomegranate seeds) had significantly improved verbal and visual memory by increasing blood flow to critical regions of the brain.

 You will never find a pomegranate with only one seed in it.
 Each pomegranate can hold over 600 seeds!
 The health benefits result from eating many seeds, not just one.